Friedrich Jacob Boßler

 Friedrich Jacob Boßler [ˈbɔslɐ] also written Bossler and Bosler (18 March 1717 in Darmstadt; 7 April 1793 in Darmstadt) was a German master gunsmith and airgun maker of the 18th century.

 As a court wind gun maker, he was in the service of Louis VIII of Hesse-Darmstadt, who was known as the hunting landgrave.
 Thanks to the outstanding craftsmanship and technical excellence of his wind rifles, Boßler is one of the most prominent figures in the history of hunting in Hesse-Darmstadt.

 Along with his father Johann Peter Boßler, Friedrich Jacob Boßler was one of the few specialists for wind rifles among the gunsmiths of Europe.
-Already during his lifetime, elegant and technically high-value airguns made by Boßler were copied.
+Already during his lifetime, technically high-value airguns made by Boßler were copied.

 Boßler made hybrid hunting firearms that could be used with both flintlock and compressed air.

 Family

 The legally valid signature of Friedrich Jacob Boßler differs from the artistic signature of F. J. Bosler on the rifles.

 As the son of the master gunsmith and hesse-darmstadt court gunsmith Johann Peter Boßler, Friedrich Jacob came from the Boßler family in southern Hesse, which has been documented since 1616.

 Friedrich Jacob Boßler's godfather was the valet of the Landgrave of Hesse-Darmstadt.
 His younger brother Johann Philipp Boßler (1731 – 1793) was also a court gunsmith but in Pirmasens.
 There he also belonged to the Leib-Grenadier-Garde-Regiment Erbprinz.

 In 1743, the court wind gun maker Boßler married Catharina Justina Fischer (1717 – 1772) in Braubach, who was one of the daughters of a councillor and Stadtschultheiß.
 The marriage resulted from Heinrich Philipp Boßler one of the most renowned music publishers of his time and impresario of Mariane Kirchgessner, who associated with the greatest literary figures and composers of the 18th century.

 Following tradition, Friedrich Jacob Boßler learned the exclusive handicraft of gunsmithing.
 He was not only named Hofwindbüchsenmacher in 1766.
 This designation for Boßler was already in use in 1749.
 His master's degree as a gunsmith is first associated with the year 1751.